Meet some of the staff

 She is very outgoing as a person and would love to get to know our guests and help in any way.
 You can talk to her in norwegian, english, german or french.

-You can run into her working around on the farm, in the farm house with the animals, cooking in the kitchen or serving your meals.
+You can run into her working around on the farm, in the farm house with the animals or serving your meals.
 She is also one of our guides to the different attractions in the area.

 Seasonal help: Sonam Doka Sherpa

 Sonam Doka comes from Nepal and lives in Khumjung, a small village at an altitude of 3790 meters.
 She has attended high school and studied managment.
 She has also several years of working experience in a guest house in the mountains nearby Mount Everest.
 Since several among her family and friends are working for "Stibyggjaren", it was a natural choice for Sonam Doka to come to Skåri as well.

 She works in the kitchengarden and inside and outside the houses around the farm with all kind of different types of tasks like cleaning and painting.
 When we have guests she is cleaning the rooms and serving at the tables.